 After the Diagnosis

 It can initially be overwhelming when your dog is diagnosed with diabetes.
-Diabetes is a condition that you can manage successfully and we are here to help.
+Diabetes is a condition that you can manage successfully and your VCA veterinarian is here to help.
 Once the diagnosis has been made, ask your veterinarian to schedule a specific "diabetes appointment" during which you can discuss all of your questions or concerns.
-During this appointment, make sure to address the following topics with your veterinarian:
+During this appointment, make sure to address the following topics with your VCA veterinarian: